 - Donate money- If you would like to make a monetary donation, click here to donate via Paypal.Or you can send a check to Petaluma Bounty 1500 Petaluma Blvd.
 South, Petaluma 94952.
 Please make sure to put Bounty Farm in the memo line.

 - Donate goods and services– Coming soon a regularly updated Wishlist!

 - Purchase our produce at the following outlets– Bounty Farmstand on Tuesdays from 4 to 6pm (starting in June 2015), Petaluma Walnut Park Farmers’ Market, local restaurants including Wishbone, Water Street Bistro and a small growing list.

 How does the Bounty Community Farm fit into our mission?

 The Bounty Farm is the heart and core of our organization.
 It is the site of multiple programs and serves as a hub of community activity:

-Bounty Boxes – a partnership with the Petaluma community in which boxes of fresh produce are provided weekly to local families from June to November.
+Bounty CSA Bags– a partnership with the Petaluma community in which boxes of fresh produce are provided weekly to local families from June to November.
 As part of the Local Affordable Food Incentives, The Bounty Farm actively seeks community sponsors for the Bounty Boxes that are provided to low-income families and seniors, so healthy food is accessible to members of the Petaluma community most in need.